 San Bruno Mountain State and County Park has been the site of many landscape and landowner changes since European settlement.
-Prior to European's inhabiting the land, the Ohlone (Costanoan) peoples are known to be the first to establish settlements on what we call San Bruno Mountain today.
+Prior to Europeans inhabiting the land, the Ohlone (Costanoan) peoples are known to be the first to establish settlements on what we call San Bruno Mountain.
 Evidence of the Ohlone's presence on San Bruno Mountain can be found throughout the mountain in the form of shell mounds (San Bruno Mountain Watch, 2020).
-From roughly 1769-1884, Spanish settlers displaced the Ohlone peoples from their land and primarily used the mountain for farming.
+From roughly 1769-1884, Spanish settlers displaced the Ohlone peoples from their land and used the mountain primarily for farming.
 When California became a state and the land was purchased, the majority of the area was devoted to grazing.
-That was until the 1970s when the majority of the park was purchased by the County of San Mateo.
-In 1982, the San Bruno Mountain Habitat Conservation Plan (SBMHCP) was enacted and created federally-listed species protections, but also allowed for development within certain non-County owned lands.
-The increased development surrounding San Bruno Mountain in the subsequent decades, and the diminished occurrence of natural disturbance regimes, saw a vast change in the mountain's native vegetation cover.
-Further, the effects of climate change and increased human presence in and around the mountain has had negative impacts on many sensitive wildlife habitats.
+In the 1970s the majority of the park was then purchased by the County of San Mateo.
+In 1982, the San Bruno Mountain Habitat Conservation Plan (SBMHCP) was enacted and created federally-listed species protections, while also allowing for development within adjacent non-County owned lands.
+The increased development surrounding San Bruno Mountain in the subsequent decades, as well as the diminished occurrence of natural disturbance regimes, created a drastic change in the mountain's native vegetation cover.
+Furthermore, the effects of climate change and increased human presence in and around the mountain have had negative impacts on many sensitive wildlife habitats.